thisrunson/millennials-to-snake-people/README.md

-# Polls to Old, White People with Landline Phones
+# Polls to Old White People with Landline Phones

-Polls Help remind yourself of the fallibility of polling
+Do you think polls play too big a role in American politics today?
+(If not, you should!)
+Install this extension to remind yourself of the fallibility of polling as you browse the web.

+Need convincing?
+Here's some reading:
+[Tasty Links]

 ## Installation